-- In the Region of the Americas, guidance has been published on developing, implementing and monitoring national medicines policies to reinforce strategies for the rational use of medicines.
-In the African Region, 17 countries have worked to improve the selection, prescribing, dispensing and use of medicines.
-Activities have included: the revision of national essential medicines lists and/or standard treatment guidelines; training on prescribing and use; and surveys to assess prescribing and use of medicines.
+treatment guidelines; training on prescribing and use; and surveys to assess prescribing and use of medicines.
+The Regional Office for South-East Asia has provided support to enable countries to establish medicines and therapeutics committees at the health facility level in order to improve rational use of medicines and national medicine supply systems and increase compliance with national essential medicines lists in prescribing.
 The Regional Office for Europe collaborates with partners in order to support community pharmacists to promote greater engagement in issues related to the responsible use of medicines and has co-convened a course to provide guidance to countries on understanding how multifaceted models can improve adherence to recommendations on quality care with respect to the use of medicines.
 The Regional Office for the Eastern Mediterranean has provided training for eight countries on addressing barriers to access to opioid medicines and their use, on topics such as conducting surveys on accessibility, availability, affordability and use, and estimation of future needs.
-The Regional Office for South-East Asia has provided support to enable countries to establish medicines and therapeutics committees at the health facility level to improve rational use of medicines and national medicine supply systems and increase compliance with national essential medicines lists in prescribing.
-More than 115 Member States have formed independent National Immunization Technical Advisory Groups to guide decision-making on vaccine introductions, immunization schedules and immunization policies. - 70.
-Key considerations are as follows. - WHO's recommendations for improving prescribing, dispensing and use of medicines should be updated to include effective strategies that are within the capacity of health systems. - Technical support is required to implement and monitor national medicines policies for the appropriate use of medicines. - Strategies for effective implementation of the ethical criteria for medicinal drug promotion need to be updated.
+More than 115 Member States have formed independent National Immunization Technical Advisory Groups to guide decision-making on vaccine introductions, immunization schedules and immunization policies.

+- WHO's recommendations for improving prescribing, dispensing and use of medicines should be updated to include effective strategies that are within the capacity of health systems. - Technical support is required to implement and monitor national medicines policies for the appropriate use of medicines. - Strategies for effective implementation of the ethical criteria for medicinal drug promotion need to be updated.